GrenDrake/StoryTool/README.md

 StoryTool is capable of exporting documents into a variety of formats as listed in the table below.
 HTML formats take an extra, optional argument providing the name of a page template to use.

-Note that EPUB nad other ebook formats are currently not supported, but [Pandoc](https://pandoc.org/) will allow conversion of many of the supported formats into an ebook.
+Note that EPUB and other ebook formats are currently not supported, but [Pandoc](https://pandoc.org/) will allow conversion of many of the supported formats into an ebook.

 | **Argument Name** | **Format** | **Description** |
 |-------------------|------------|-----------------|